Frequently asked questions

 If your main course of study is at Warwick, and you are attending an pre-sessional course elsewhere, then you will not be able to use the same CAS/visa for both courses.

-Please note that if you are holding a conditional offer on your main course (e.g., if you are still waiting on your final transcripts/certificate), we will only be able to issue you with a CAS for your pre-sessional course and you will be required to extend your student visa once your offer is unconditional and once you have received a CAS for your main course of study.
+Please note that if you are holding a conditional offer on your main course (e.g., if you are still waiting on your final transcripts/certificate), the University will only be able to issue you with a CAS for your pre-sessional course and you will be required to extend your student visa once your offer is unconditional and once you have received a CAS for your main course of study.

 If your offer is only conditional on taking the pre-sessional English course, once you receive an offer for the pre-sessional English course, the Admissions Team will update your offer to unconditional automatically (please allow a few days) and you will be eligible for a combined CAS.